MicrosoftDocs/azure-docs-sdk-go/azure-go-sdk-conceptual/azure-sdk-go-authorization.md

 ## Use device token authentication

-If you want users to sign in interactively, the best way to offer that capability is through device token authentication.
+If you want users to sign in interactively, the best way is through device token authentication.
 This authentication flow passes the user a token to paste into a Microsoft sign-in site, where they then authenticate with an Azure Active Directory (AAD) account.
 This authentication method supports accounts that have multi-factor authentication enabled, unlike standard username/password authentication.

 To use device token authentication, create a [DeviceFlowConfig](https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#DeviceFlowConfig) authorizer with the [NewDeviceFlowConfig](https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#NewDeviceFlowConfig) function.
 Call [Authorizer](https://godoc.org/github.com/Azure/go-autorest/autorest/azure/auth#DeviceFlowConfig.Authorizer) on the resulting object to start the authentication process.
 Device flow authentication blocks program execution until the whole authentication flow is complete.